Step up communication with residents, PM Lee urges MPs, PAP activists

 He added that it is the responsibility of every PAP member to put the people first, understand the ground and win their support.

-“We only have two to three years before the next GE,” he said.
+“We only have two to three years before the next GE (General Election),” he said.
 “If we want a strong mandate, we need every comrade to continue working hard.”

 Mr Lee pointed out that for 62 years, the PAP has worked hard to meet the voters’ needs, and worked together with the Government to make policies that would improve people’s lives.